-- All recirculatory water systems will be subject to corrosion unless an appropriate water treatment is applied.
-This means that the efficiency of the system will deteriorate as corrosion sludge accumulates within the system, risking damage to pump and valves, boiler noise and circulation problems. - When fitting new systems flux will be evident within the system, which can lead to damage of system components. - All systems must be thoroughly drained and flushed out using, for example, Sentinel X300 or X400 or Fernox F3.
-They should be used following the flushing agent manufacturer's instructions. - System additives corrosion inhibitors and flushing agents/descalers should comply to BS7593 requirements, e.g. Sentinel X100 and Fernox MB-1 which should be used following the inhibitor manufacturer's instructions. - Full instructions are supplied with the products, for further information contact Sentinel (0800 389 4670) or Fernox (0870 870 0362)
+• All recirculatory water systems will be subject to corrosion unless an appropriate water treatment is applied.
+This means that the efficiency of the system will deteriorate as corrosion sludge accumulates within the system, risking damage to pump and valves, boiler noise and circulation problems.

+• When fitting new systems flux will be evident within the system, which can lead to damage of system components.

+• BS7593 gives extensive recommendations on system cleansing and water treatment.

+• All systems must be thoroughly drained and flushed out using an appropriate proprietary flushing agent.

+• A suitable inhibitor must then be added to the system.

+• All system additives (flushing agents, cleansers, inhibitors etc.) must comply with the requirements of BS7593.
+Full instructions are supplied with the products and for further information contact the additive manufacturer directly or consult their website.